cjcobb23/grpcRippledDesign/design/design.md

 A class encapsulting the gRPC server is a member of `ApplicationImpl`, and is constructed at the time of `ApplicationImpl` construction.
 The gRPC server does not start listening for requests yet.
-In `Application::setup()`, the grpc server begins listening for requests, and an event loop begins running in a separate, dedicated thread; this thread is used exclusively for servicing grpc requests, and is an additional thread used by the application, separate from the threads used by the `JobQueue` or the I/O threads used by asio.
+In `Application::setup()`, the gRPC server begins listening for requests, and an event loop begins running in a separate, dedicated thread; this thread is used exclusively for servicing gRPC requests, and is an additional thread used by the application, separate from the threads used by the `JobQueue` or the I/O threads used by asio.
 In the setup of the event loop, each rpc call (request type), is bound to the `CompletionQueue`;